steinringer/nuget-pack/README.md

 ﻿# nuget-pckg [![NPM version](https://badge.fury.io/js/nuget-pckg.png)](http://badge.fury.io/js/nuget-pckg)
 Node.js module to pack nuGet packages from solution folder.
 Included a `gulpfile.js` to illustrate the functionality.
 Module is based on [node-nuget-runner](https://github.com/mikeobrien/node-nuget-runner) and uses Nuget.exe 3.3.0.

-It privides a stream based API for gathering multiple `*.nuspec` files, packing them intu `*.nupkg` packages and adding to remote server with Nuget Add command.
-Look [here](https://docs.nuget.org/consume/command-line-reference#add-command) for more details.
+It provides a stream based API for gathering multiple `*.nuspec` files, packing them into `*.nupkg` packages and pushes and publishes it into remote source (with support of http sources) with Nuget Push command.
+Look [here](https://docs.microsoft.com/en-gb/nuget/reference/cli-reference/cli-ref-push) for more details.

 Install this node module using npm install nuget-pckg --save-dev.